discogs/discogs-frontend-test/README.md

 - Contain notes about decisions you made.
 - Avoid using too many frameworks, we're interested in seeing how you would build this interface, not your knowledge of frameworks.
+- Make good use of the web platform.
+We want to see semantic html, idiomatic JavaScript, etc.

+## Tips
 - Keep it simple!
+- Using starters like `create-react-app` is ok, but make sure to remove code you are not using.

 ## Submission
 To submit your solution: